Traditional turkey roasts are ruining the rainforest

-We were asked to create a light-hearted alternative Christmas ad to get people thinking about the impact of eating meat on forests.
+We were asked to create a light-hearted alternative Christmas ad to get people thinking about the impact eating meat has on forests.

 With the rise in popularity of comedy roast battles, we realised we had two ingredients to create the Ultimate Roast Battle – literally.

-With the Ultimate Roast Battle we’re able to make the link that meat production is destroying our forests, by setting up a villain everybody already loves to hate and enable our audience to talk about it with their family and friends this Christmas.
+With the Ultimate Roast Battle, we’re able to make the link that meat production is destroying our forests, by setting up a villain everybody already loves to hate and encourage our audience to talk about it with their family and friends this Christmas.

-The supporting teaser content and titles play into the cliches of the roast battle format and wouldn’t feel out of place on Comedy Central, given the campaign an unexpected angle to cut through with our audience on social.
+The supporting teaser content and titles play into the clichés of the roast battle format and wouldn’t feel out of place on Comedy Central, giving the campaign an unexpected angle to cut through with our audience on social.